 So you are wondering if oatmeal homemade bread is healthier than store-bought?
 Oh yes baby, it is.
 And it’s so easy to make!
-This homemade bread recipe took me 2 hours, but most of that was waiting for it to get nice and fluffy.
+This bread recipe took me 2 hours, but most of that was waiting for it to get nice and fluffy.

 Oatmeal Homemade Bread Recipe

 Ok, so I just have to say that this oatmeal homemade bread recipe was SO very easy to make.
 You will see in the photos below the very few steps it took to make it.
 I think it was very easy for me because I have a KitchenAid Mixer that I use to knead the dough and that takes all of five minutes when I can put away the ingredients used to make the bread.

 It’s so worth it to make your own homemade oatmeal bread.
 Do you ever look at the ingredients on your loaf of bread and see the following: Bromated.
 High Fructose Corn Syrup.
 Azodicarbonamide, Mono & Di-glycerides, Sodium Stearoyl Lactylate (SSL), and Diacetyl Esters of Tartaric Acid (DATEM), and Lecithin?
 Yikes!
 These ingredients are not good people!
 They are just preservatives to keep the bread moist or they are additives to sweeten the bread or adjust the taste in some way.